 You must also complete the Application for Admission Supplementary Form.

-If you experience difficulty lodging an online application, you can apply using the Application for Admission (.pdf).
+If you experience difficulty lodging an online application, you can apply using the Application for Admission.

-Fees will be waived for all eligible staff who are required to complete subjects in the GCLTHE as a condition of their probation (including teachers employed at least 0.5 of the time teaching CSU subjects including academic associates in the School of Policing Studies teaching CSU subjects).
-CSU staff not in teaching roles who meet the admission requirements are encouraged to apply.
-Where CGS is not allocated, fee paying arrangements will apply.
+Fees will be waived for all eligible staff who complete subjects in the GCLTHE.
+Teachers employed at least 0.5 of the time teaching CSU subjects and academic associates in the School of Policing Studies teaching CSU subjects are included as eligible staff.
+CSU staff not on probation, including non-teaching staff who meet the admission requirements, are encouraged to apply, however places may be subject to availability.

-Applications for full or partial exemption from EEL416 and/or EEL409 should be made to your Head of School.
-To apply please complete the GCLTHE Exemption Form and include it and any supporting documentation with your Admissions Form.
+Applications for exemption from EEL516 should be made to your Head of School.
+To apply, please complete the GCLTHE Exemption Form and include it and any supporting documentation with your Admissions Form.